 Priory Hospital Chelmsford's adolescent unit receives accreditation

-The child and adolescent mental health service (CAMHS) unit at the Priory Hospital Chelmsford has become the latest in a small handful of units across the UK and Europe to receive an international accreditation for quality.
+The Child and Adolescent Mental Health Services (CAMHS) unit at Priory Hospital Chelmsford has become the latest in a small handful of units across the UK and Europe to receive an international accreditation for quality.

-Paul Bentham the Priory Groups CAMHS Service Line Director said : “I am thrilled that the work of the Priory Hospital Chelmsford’s Adolescent Unit has been recognised, the team on the Unit led by Dr Ben Parker and Manager Sandra Taylor, have demonstrated a real commitment to achieve this accreditation .
+Paul Bentham, Priory Group's CAMHS Service Line Director said: “I am thrilled that the work of Priory Hospital Chelmsford’s CAMHS unit has been recognised.
+The team on the unit, led by Dr Ben Parker and manager, Sandra Taylor, have demonstrated a real commitment to achieve this accreditation."

-The accreditation is viewed internationally as a quality mark on the care the unit provides, the process is rigorous and by achieving this it means the service has provided evidence on the provision of quality care as well as assuring the service that the young people and their carers are confident in the facilities and care.
+The accreditation is viewed internationally as a quality mark on the care the unit provides.
+The process is rigorous, and by achieving this, it means that the service has provided evidence on the provision of quality care as well as assuring the service that the young people and their carers are confident in the facilities and care.

 There were three stages to the accreditation process: